Yamnuska Wolfdog Sanctuary

 However, the wolfdog, by definition, is a hybrid between a domestic dog and a species of wolf.

-These dogs fall into somewhat of a gray area.
-On the one hand, breeders sell (supposed) wolfdog puppies, while laws in many places classify them as a wild animal and/or prohibit them to be kept as pets.
+These amazing animals fall into somewhat of a gray area.
+On the one hand, breeders sell (supposed) wolfdog puppies, while laws in many places classify them as a wild animal and/or prohibit them from being kept as pets.

 The result is the need for a place like Yamnuska.
 Either owners are prevented from keeping their wolfdogs or realize their cute puppy has grown into a pet not suited to their lifestyle and/or is aloof and difficult to manage.